-Developed collaboratively between EIT Culture & Creativity, EIT Manufacturing and Climate-KIC, the paper presents a targeted innovation agenda to drive systemic change and circularity across the European textiles sector.
+Developed collaboratively between EIT Culture & Creativity, EIT Manufacturing, Climate-KIC, together with key partners, the paper presents a targeted innovation agenda to drive systemic change and circularity across the European textiles sector.

 As overconsumption, global competition, and regulatory pressures increase in the fashion ecosystem, innovation has become a key lever to safeguard economic competitiveness, develop a highly skilled workforce, and strengthen the resilience of European textile supply chains.